Alfresco/alfresco-community-repo/README.txt

 Summary of Available Ant Targets

+ - configureSolr                : Configures Solr for Alfresco
  - fullBuild                    : Creates the amp file and applies it to the war file
  - incrementalBuild             : Creates the jar file and copies the jar file with other files like css, js, ftl, etc. files
+ - prepareEnv                   : Prepares the development environment (must be run just once)

 Summary of Available Internal Ant Targets